Skip to content

 Dog Cruciate Ligament Knee Surgery (TPLO Surgery) - What Happens, Is It Successful and What Should I Know?

-Surgical options, such as TPLO surgery for dogs, are often recommended for moderate to severe cruciate ligament injuries.
-TPLO surgery is the most common surgery used to correct a cruciate ligament injury.
-TPLO aims is to alter the biomechanics of the knee joint, reducing stress on the damaged ligament and promoting long-term stability.
+The aims of TPLO surgery are to alter the biomechanics of the knee joint, reducing stress on the damaged ligament and promoting long-term stability.
 It involves reshaping the bone to stabilise the knee joint and help healing.
 After cruciate ligament surgery, your vet will provide specific post-operative care instructions for a successful recovery.

 Post-surgery, your dog will require a period of rest and restricted activity to allow for proper healing.
-Physical therapy and rehabilitation exercises are likely to be recommended to help regain strength and mobility in the affected leg.
+Physical therapy and rehabilitation exercises are likely to be recommended, to help regain strength and mobility in the affected leg.
 It's also important that your dog’s joint is supported - this can be achieved with a supportive brace.

 Previous article Reasons Your Dog May Lose Hind Leg Mobility